Maximal volume entropy rigidity for $\mathsf{RCD}^*(-(N-1),N)$ spaces: Introduction

-The corresponding results for Alexandrov spaces have very recently been proved by Jiang \cite{Jiang}.
+The corresponding results for Alexandrov spaces have recently been proved by Jiang \cite{Jiang}.

-Rigidity results for $\RCDst$ spaces often imply stability results directly as $\RCDst$ spaces are closed under measured Gromov-Hausdorff convergence.
-Theorem~\ref{thm-main1} implies an almost rigidity assuming the volume entropy is continous under measured Gromov-Hausdorff convergence, which is true for non-collapsed sequences.
-As a result we have \begin{thm} Let $1<N < \infty$, $v>0,\ D>0$.
-There exists $\epsilon(N, v, D)>0$ such that for $0 < \epsilon < \epsilon(N, v, D)$, if $(X,\sfd, m)$ is a compact $\RCDst(-(N-1), N)$ space satisfying ${\rm diam}(X) \le D, \ h(X) \ge N-1 -\epsilon,\ m (X) \ge v$, then $X$ is $\Psi(\epsilon | N, v, D)$ measured Gromov-Hausdorff close to an $N$-dimensional hyperbolic manifold. \end{thm} We conjecture that the non-collapsing condition is not necessary.
-In fact when $X$ is a manifold a diameter upper bound and almost maximal volume entropy imply non-collapsing as proved in \cite{Chen-Rong-Xu}.
+Rigidity results for $\RCDst$ spaces often imply almost rigidity results given that $\RCDst$ spaces are closed under measured Gromov-Hausdorff convergence.
+Theorem~\ref{thm-main1} implies an almost rigidity result assuming the volume entropy is continuous under measured Gromov-Hausdorff convergence, which is true when (the first) systole is uniformly bounded from below \cite[Proposition 38]{Rev}, c.f.
+Proposition \ref{reviron-prop-38}.
+As a result we have: